 Sugar Free Apple Cider (Low Carb)

-- 4 lbs apples, quartered we used an assortment of honey crisp, gala and granny smith.
+- 4 pounds apples, quartered we used an assortment of honey crisp, gala and granny smith.

 - 1 gallon water 16 cups